stormpython/stormpython.github.io/_posts/2014-02-14-transitioning-from-academica-to-industry-with-insight.md

   tools at your disposal to accomplish the task and present it as a web app.
 If you do not have any experience with javascript, html, css, mvc frameworks, start practicing.
 A website that is great for learning or brushing up on this stuff is <a href="http://www.codecademy.com/">codecademy</a>.
 You can even learn Python there.
 It is really nice and has a great interface for getting started with a language quickly.
-It will even teach you about APIs, etc. Stuff you should know about before going to Insight or interviewing for a job in Data Science.
+It will even teach you about APIs, etc. Stuff you should know before going to Insight or interviewing for a job in Data Science.
   </p>
   </li>